cyberark/ansible-conjur-host-identity/README.md

+# Deprecation Notice ⚠️
+This role has been migrated to the [Ansible Conjur Collection](https://github.com/cyberark/ansible-conjur-collection/), and this repository has been deprecated.

 # Conjur Ansible Role

 This Ansible role provides the ability to grant Conjur machine identity to a host.
 Based on that identity, secrets can then be retrieved securely using the [Summon](https://github.com/cyberark/summon) tool (installed on hosts with identities created by this role).